ika-rwth-aachen/carlos/data-driven-development/README.md

 ### Scenario-based data generation

-It is also possible to pass a list of OpenScenario files to the demo, from which the data are generated.
+In the second scenario we want to challenge our function (e.g. our image segmentation) in specific and concrete scenarios.
+Hence, we need to generate data in those situations, which can be utilized with the scenario-based data generation feature.
+In this example, we show that a list of concrete OpenSCENARIO files can be passed to the data generation pipeline as well.

 ```bash
 python ./data_generation.py --config data-driven-delevopment-demo-scenario-execution.json
 ```

+All scenarios are executed sequentially and data is generated.
+Following on that, in the third, [automatic testing demo](../automated-testing/README.md), concrete scenarios are used together with predefined metrics and automatically processed in a CI pipeline.